lennartschaeffer/lennartschaeffer/README.md

 # Hi, I'm Lennart Schaeffer! 👋

 ## 💻 About Me
-I'm a **Second Year Computer Science student at Dalhousie University** with a passion for **full-stack development**.
-I love learning about new technologies and building apps related to my interests.
+I'm a **Third Year Computer Science student at Dalhousie University** with a strong interest in **Full-stack Software Development, AI/ML, and Cloud Technologies**.
+I love learning new things and building apps related to my interests.

 ## 🛠️ Tech Stack